 I spent the last part of the 20th century acting and directing in most of the area's theatres and did some TV, film and commercial work.
 Then in the 90's, I oozed into teaching.
 Acting at Barry University, and some non academic venues, as well as theatre appreciation at the University of Miami.
 Before I knew it, the decade passed, the century turned and I found myself as the founder and Executive Director of The Acting School of South Florida.

 In 2016, the time came to move on from the school.
 Since then, I have rediscovered "the actor" and "the director", found my way back to the stage, brushing off the rust of almost 20 years.
-Recently, I have added "the playwright."
+In the past few years, I have added "the playwright."
 Recently I was honored to receive a Silver Palm Award and was selected as a Carbonell Award Finalist for my work in New City Players' production of ALL MY SONS.

 It's different now, more fun, not as much stress. t's as if it's a second life.
 I want to collaborate, contribute, be relevant.
 I breathe now.
 It's instinct, not technique.
 Don't know how or why really, I just do it.
 I believe the means to a happy life is adaptation.
 There is no such thing sacrifice, one is simply adapting to new circumstances.
 Just adapt and call it a day.

 My hobbies include thinking about maybe getting a new hobby, watching sports, old TV shows and reading.
 I also enjoy giving advice when asked, dropping golden nuggets of wisdom, though often ignored.
 That's okay though.
-Everyone has their own journey, their own path and things to learn, discover their on way, adapt to their own view of the world.
+Everyone has their own journey, and their own path.
+Things to learn and discover along the way, adapting to their own view of the world.

 Peace.